 "This was our dream to get here," the cornerback said.
-"Everyone counted us out waver.
+"Everyone counted us out after the Virginia Tech loss, and we didn't waver.
 We never wavered and that's why we're here."

 "National champion forever, we just made history.
 It's the greatest feeling in the world right now.
 I can't explain it."